dodaa08/Word-Dictionary-in-C/README.md

           └── 'g'  ← isEndOfWord = 1  ("dog")
 ```

-- "cat" and "car" share the prefix "ca" — stored only once
+- "cat" and "car" share the prefix "ca": stored only once
 - `isEndOfWord` flag marks where a valid word ends
-- Search just walks the path — if it falls off the tree, word doesn't exist
+- Search just walks the path: if it falls off the tree, word doesn't exist

----

 ## Tests
 A built-in test suite runs automatically on startup.
 It:
 - Inserts 100 words into an isolated test trie
 - Verifies search on existing and non-existing words
 - Verifies duplicate insert is blocked